undertherain/gpt-bench/README.md

 # Large Language Modeling Benchmark

-This benchmark measures throughput of a causal language model training, measured in tokens per second.
+This benchmark measures throughput of a causal language model training in tokens per second.

-The benchmark comes in two variants: single-node and distributed.
-These two variants are not mutually replaceable, but rather complimentary.

-Single node benchmark is designed to have minimal external dependencies, the model is implemented in pure PyTorch.
-Additionally this version has stricter conditions on what can be modified - the model can only be optimized in post-processing step etc. Refer to [correspondign README file](/single/README.md) for more details.

 ## Correctness